pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 * pot_hole_case (often used for variables and functions)
 * Single characters are often used for short temporary variables such as indexes.
 The characters i, j, k are often used as integers; c, d, e are often used as characters; s is often used as a string.
+<br /> <br />
+Always use descriptive names unless name is for a short temporary variable.
 </section>

 <section markdown="block">